 Alumni Search for Class Reunions

 This article explains how to do an alumni search for class reunions.
-Before we begin, let’s explain what alumni actually means.
+Before we begin, let’s explain what the word alumni actually means.
 Alumni are students who have graduated from a particular learning institution such as a high school, community college, university, the military, or a training course.
 Technically, anyone who graduates from a particular learning institution is an alumnus.
 However, the term implies that the individual has some type of ongoing connection with the school.

 Prior to the rising popularity of social media, old friends and classmates would keep in touch using reunion websites and alumni website services, such as Classmates.com.
 Now social media sites such as Facebook, Twitter, Instagram and Google+ are the primary way people do an alumni search for class reunions and simply stay in touch with each other.

 People need to track down old classmates and school buddies for a variety of reasons.
 The most common reason is to invite them to attend a class reunion.
 Class reunions are usually held at five-year intervals.
 Five year reunions are often held during the “early” years after graduation.
 Then, as the class begins to age, ten year reunions become the norm.
 Other reasons why people need to do an alumni search include: to reconnect and catch up with old friends, to track down that old high school girlfriend or long-lost love, or to inform others of the sickness or death of someone they know.